Skip to Content

 Liquid Membrane Method

 This method works by applying a total of three coats of primer.
-However, the trick to a successful liquid membrane application is by ensuring that you allow a coat to dry before applying the next one.
+However, the trick to a successful liquid membrane application is to ensure that you allow a coat to dry before applying the next one.

 The applicators can be in the form of a trowel, roller, or spray, while the materials can range from polymer-modified asphalt to polyurethane liquid.